-Clearly Established Randomness in Treatment A set of studies that are particularly successful in establishing randomness in the treatment assignment are the papers by Johnson et al. (2006) and Agarwal et al. (2007), who exploit the 2001 Federal Income Tax Rebates as a natural experiment, and the studies by Parker et al. (2013) and others, who analyze the 2008 Economic Stimulus Payments as a natural experiment.6 In both cases, the press had extensively discussed the rebates in advance, and as such, households should have known about them.
-In addition, for the 2001 Bush tax rebates, households received an individual letter several months in advance stating the specific amount of the rebate.7 Although the amount received varied little between households, mostly driven by household size and thus not exogenous, nice and clearly exogenous variation exists in the timing of the payments: because sending out all rebate checks on the same day was logistically impossible, the IRS spread out the payments over ten weeks in 2001 and nine weeks in 2008, and determined the exact date on which each household would receive the check by the second to last digit of the Social Security Number of the main tax payer, which is randomly assigned.
-Thus, in these two cases the randomness in the timing of treatment is as clear and nicely established as in any field or laboratory experiment in which the researcher consciously establishes randomness through a lottery.
-Exploiting this situation, the "treated" group in the above-mentioned studies is the one that randomly receives
+Clearly Established Randomness in Treatment A set of studies that are particularly successful in establishing randomness in the treatment assignment are the papers by Johnson et al. (2006) and Agarwal et al. (2007), who exploit the 2001 Federal Income Tax Rebates as a natural experiment, and the studies by Parker et al. (2013) and others, who analyze the 2008 Economic Stimulus Payments as a natural experiment.
+In both cases. households received one-time tax rebates in the form of checks sent to them.
+The media extensively discussed the rebates in advance, and as such, households should have known about them.
+In addition, for the 2001 Bush tax rebates, households received an individual letter several months in advance stating the specific amount of the rebate.
+Although the amount received varied little between households, mostly driven by household size and thus not exogenous, nice and clearly exogenous variation exists in the timing of the payments: because sending out all rebate checks on the same day was logistically impossible, the IRS spread out the payments over ten weeks in 2001 and nine weeks in 2008, and determined the exact date on which each household would receive the check by the second to last digit of the Social Security Number of the main tax payer, which is randomly assigned.
+Thus, in these two cases the randomness in the timing of treatment is as clearly established as in any field or laboratory experiment in which the researcher consciously

-7For the 2008 Economic Stimulus Payment, the letter came only one week in advance.
+For the 2008 Economic Stimulus Payment, the letter came only one week in advance.

-$^{{}^{5}}$ A valid reason for this approach for field or laboratory experiments is the fact that treatment is typically costly for the researcher.
+&lt;sup>4A valid reason for this approach for field or laboratory experiments is the fact that treatment is typically costly for the researcher.

-6Johnson et al. (2006) and Parker et al. (2013) analyze consumption responses, whereas Agarwal et al. (2007) analyze the response of credit card spending and debt repayment to the 2001 federal income tax rebates.
+&lt;sup>5Johnson et al. (2006) and Parker et al. (2013) analyze consumption responses, whereas Agarwal et al. (2007) analyze the response of credit card spending and debt repayment to the 2001 federal income tax rebates.
 The 2008 Economic Stimulus Payments have been exploited by a number of studies, including Broda and Parker (2014) and Parker (2014) analyzing consumption responses, Gross et al. (2014) and Bertrand and Morse (2009) analyzing bankruptcy filing and repayment of payday loans, respectively, and Evans and Moore (2011) and Gross and Tobacman (2014) analyzing mortality and morbidity outcomes.
 Shapiro and Slemrod (2003) and a series of papers by Sahm et al. (2009, 2010, 2012) analyze self-reported propensities to consume and to save out of both rebate episodes.
+Misra and Surico (2014) analyze heterogeneity in consumption responses to both the 2001 and 2008 stimulus programs.

-the rebate in the period under consideration, whereas the "control" group is all other households, which receive the rebate in a different period.8 The week of rebate receipt is clearly exogenously determined.
+establishes randomness through a lottery.
+Exploiting this situation, the "treated" group in the above-mentioned studies is the one that randomly receives the rebate in the period under consideration, whereas the "control" group encompasses all other households, which receive the rebate in a different period.
+The week of rebate receipt is clearly exogenously determined.
 All of these studies find that household consumption adjusts at receipt of the rebates, in violation of the Permanent Income Hypothesis.